 - In the pop-up window, check the box to approve third-party access for all Talkdesk websites .
 This step ensures that Talkdesk has the necessary permissions to perform remote operations.

-- After the installation has completed, select the App Launcher section of Salesforce .
+- After the installation has been completed, select the App Launcher section of Salesforce .

-- Next, create a Remote Site Setting .
+- Next, create three Remote Site Settings .

 Step 2: Designate Integration Settings

 On the following page, you can specify the type of objects that you want Talkdesk to sync .
 Depending on your use case, you can select Contacts, Leads, or both.